mitmedialab/lcl/_weeks/week3.md

     This week we invite you to explore Scratch by making a project about something or someone you care about.
 For example, it can be an animation about one of your favorite hobbies, books, or places, a video game featuring your pet, or a greeting card for someone you love!

     When you feel ready, share your project and your reflections: What motivated you in creating your project?
 Can you describe a moment of joy or frustration?
 What helped you persist in face of challenges?

-    If you are new to Scratch, you'll find resources to get started.
-If you get stuck, ask a question in the forum or in our Slack channel.

   video: